-Valuation of unlisted equity instruments at FVTOCI
+Valuation of unlisted equity instrument at FVTOCI

-In determining the fair value of the Group's investment in equity interest in HCMPS Healthcare Holdings Limited ("HCMPS") (formerly known as C&C International Healthcare Group Limited) and Saike International, unlisted entities of which are included in note 19 to the consolidated financial statements, management's estimates are based on the Group's share of the present value of the estimated future cash flows expected to be generated by HCMPS and based on the market approach with reference to recent transactions for Saike International.
-Significant assumptions of HCMPS include budgeted sales, gross margin, other related expenses, discount rate and terminal growth rate and significant assumptions of Saike International on prices of recent transactions, are required to be made in applying the valuation.
-Whilst the Group considers these valuations are the best estimates, the ongoing Covid-19 pandemic has resulted in greater market volatility and may cause further disruptions to the investees'/issuer' businesses, which have led to higher degree of uncertainties in respect of the valuations in the current year.
+In determining the fair value of the Group's investment in equity interest in HCMPS Healthcare Holdings Limited ("HCMPS") (formerly known as C&C International Healthcare Group Limited), unlisted entities of which is included in note 19 to the consolidated financial statements, management's estimates are based on the Group's share of the present value of the estimated future cash flows expected to be generated by HCMPS.
+Significant assumptions of HCMPS include budgeted sales, gross margin, other related expenses, discount rate and terminal growth rate are required to be made in applying the valuation.
+Whilst the Group considers the valuation is the best estimates, the ongoing Covid-19 pandemic has resulted in greater market volatility and may cause further disruptions to the investees'/issuer' businesses, which have led to higher degree of uncertainties in respect of the valuations in the current year.
 Changes in assumptions relating to these factors could affect the reported fair values of these securities.
-As at 31 December 2021, the fair value of unlisted equity instruments at FVTOCI is approximately HK\$73,556,000 (2020: approximately HK\$101,068,000).
+As at 31 December 2022, the fair value of unlisted equity instrument at FVTOCI is approximately HK\$73,556,000).